Jump to Main Content

 OCCC - W308

-This session will present the current understanding of mechanisms underlying sickle cell pain, revealing treatable targets for the development of novel interventions to prevent/treat pain.
-It will highlight novel molecular and cellular mechanism based pharmacologic and integrative approaches and advancement in non-invasive technology to treat pain with potential for translation to the clinics.
+Dr. Kalpna Gupta will present the current understanding of mechanisms underlying sickle cell pain, revealing treatable targets for the development of novel interventions to prevent and treat pain.
+She will highlight novel molecular and cellular mechanism based pharmacologic and integrative approaches and advancement in non-invasive technology to treat pain with potential for translation to the clinics.

 Chair: